Tradescantia pallida [trad-es-KAN-tee-uh, PAL-lid-duh] have striking purple evergreen leaves, providing a splash of color throughout the year.

-Tradescantia pallida grow best in partial shade and tolerate sunny areas.
+Tradescantia pallida purple heart grow best in partial shade and will tolerate full sun areas.

 It shouldn’t receive direct afternoon sunlight for more than an hour or two.

-While it thrives in the shade, sunlight helps bring out the color in the purple leaves.
+While purple heart Tradescantia thrives in the shade, but full sun or bright lighting helps bring out the color in the purple leaves.

 NOTE: If the plant receives a lot of sunlight, the soil should be kept moist.